mattyoung101/omicron/omicam/README.md

 Make sure your Release build is up to date before deploying!

 ### Known issues and workarounds
-Important ones are in bold.
-Most of these are covered above.

 - **Robot detection is bugged.** This feature was mainly added as an experiment and has not yet been finished.
-- **Some comms packets remain unimplemented.** I have not yet added or tested most robot movement packets such as `CMD_MOVE_TO_XY` or `CMD_ORIENT`, this will most likely not work yet.
-- **Replays may not work.** They or may not work, I haven't tested this yet because the Omicontrol replay UI isn't finished.
 - **INI config reloading is sketchy.** Some features like mirror crop will work, others won't.
 This is mainly obscure implementation details, that we haven't fixed since we don't use INI reloading too much.
 - **If Arduino can't upload, don't panic!** It's just being dumb.
 You need to run the setup script which disables the modem